Read these instructions completely before you install or update the enterprise agent software.

 You must install the Robot Schedule Agent Manager in order to set up agents on Windows systems.
 This can be done as part of the IBM i server download and transfer.
-For details, see the "Installing or Updating Robot Schedule Enterprise" section in the support topic “Installing or Updating Robot Schedule Enterprise.”
+For details, see “Installing or Updating Robot Schedule Enterprise.”

-If you didn't install on your Windows system as you were downloading and transferring the IBM i objects, or if you need to install on multiple Windows systems, you can follow the steps below.
+If you did not install on your Windows system as you were downloading and transferring the IBM i objects, or if you need to install on multiple Windows systems, you can follow the steps below.

 The setup will now complete.
 You can run the Agent Manager from your Start menu or by clicking the icon from the Windows tray.

-Notes: Use these same instructions for updating agents.
-If you are updating an agent and are using the Transponder, you must start up the transponder after the update.
+Notes: If you are updating an agent and are using the Transponder, you must start up the transponder after the update.